Cybersecurity Specialists Needed in Malaysia

 Furthermore, according to a Frost and Sullivan survey, the demand for cybersecurity-related jobs would hit 10,500 by 2020.
 Malaysia Digital Economy Corporation chief executive officer Datuk Yasmin Mahmood said it was forecasted that by 2020, the industry would see a talent gap of about 6,000 given its current trajectory.

 Malaysian students who have an interest in computing courses and good in Maths should consider a career in Cyber Security as it will be very high in demand in future.
 Furthermore, it pays well.
-Malaysia targets employing 10,500 cybersecurity professional by 2020 with the right training in artificial intelligence, Internet of Things and Big Data across all industries.
+Malaysia targets employing 20,000 cybersecurity professional by 2025 with the right training in artificial intelligence, Internet of Things and Big Data across all industries.
+The rapid growth of the cybersecurity industry, coupled with threats posed by technological advancements, is resulting in greater job creation in the field.

 You might also be interested to read these: